Fraternity and Sorority Life

 Philanthropy and Service

 Typically philanthropy and service opportunities require more than 10 people present to operate successfully.
-Because of this, philanthropy and service opportunities will have to be adjusted for fall 2020.
+Because of this, philanthropy and service opportunities will have to be adjusted.
 However, that does not mean that chapters can't fulfill their organizational purpose of giving back.

 Philanthropy and fundraising events that do not meet public health order expectations and guidance will not be approved.
 This includes signature events, drop-in events, and most sales (i.e. food sales).
 Chapters that wish to host percentage nights in partnership with a local business should contact the Program Coordinator for FSL to discuss options and ensure partnership with the venue meets current guidance and public health orders.
 Chapters are encouraged to host virtual philanthropy/fundraising events and one-on-one/small group service work.
 As we all move to a virtual platform, there are many creative and unique ways to engage in advocacy and community.